 Although this is not ideal, this does, however, allow us to move forward with our programming and provide access to our amazing outdoor classrooms in a safe and responsible way.

 Program destinations will all be within a ~35-min drive from our community offerings.

 For example, our After School Program will have localized offerings within outdoor classrooms that correspond proximally to the site.

-Students will be in small groups of ten, with two teachers and one CIT per group.
+Students will be in small groups of 12, with two teachers and up to 2 CIT (counselors in training) per group.
 This way we will be able to closely monitor and support our students during this critical time.

 We will not be entering enclosed spaces as a group.
 Traditionally we have visited nature centers, taken public transit, and utilized other indoor programming locations; however, that will not be the case this summer.